When it comes to earning a college degree, the greatest obstacle can be funding.

 If you are interested in making a significant contribution to student success, please consider a gift to the MAKING A DIFFERENCE AND MOVING FORWARD scholarship campaign, which is the University's most important initiative.
 You may also establish a named scholarship at The University of Akron, which can be created to honor a living person, in memory of a loved one, or to contribute to the growth of an area of study.

 To learn more, please contact the Department of Development at 330-972-7238.

 Perry, Lisa S. Child Life Scholarship

 The Lisa S. Perry Child Life Scholarship was established by the Megan Littlejohn Foundation in honor of Lisa Perry, a Child Life Specialist who provided invaluable support to the Littlejohn family.
-The scholarship was established to assist a deserving University of Akron student in the Child Life Specialist Program.
+The scholarship was established to assist a deserving full or part-time University of Akron student in the Child Life Specialist Program.